 Overview

-The 2022-23 NYS Budget included $50 million to support services and expenses of Land Banks and HCR will allocate resources in two phases.
-Phase I will provide essential funding for Land Bank operations and non-capital expenses and Phase II will support expenses including property acquisition, building stabilization, demolition, pre-development, technical assistance & capacity building for new Land Banks.
+The NYS Budget has appropriated funding to support services and expenses of Land Banks and HCR allocates resources to the Land Banks.
+Funds have been made available for Land Bank operations and non-capital expenses as well as activities including property acquisition, building rehabilitation, development, stabilization, demolition, pre-development, and technical assistance.

 Funding Round Materials